codingupastorm/sc-docs/docs/deploying-your-first-smart-contract.rst

 Deploying Your First Smart Contract
 ###############################

 This chapter takes you through deploying a smart contract, which simulates an auction.
 The smart contract is provided as a Visual Studio Project Template.
-As part of the deployment process, the smart contract is validated to ensure it does not contain any determinism.
+As part of the deployment process, the smart contract is validated to ensure it does not contain any non-deterministic elements.
 Once deployed, a bid is then placed on the auction to test that the smart contract was deployed correctly.
 The steps taken when deploying the smart contract are as follows:

 1. Download or clone the source.
 2. Create a smart contracts project, which will include an auction smart contract and unit tests.